AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 "multiplicity" of a coherence is defined as s = c + 1, where c is the number of topologically

-also equal to the number of "cuts" after which the set
+also equal to the number of "cutting" after which the set

 becomes simply continuous); the quantity s indicates how many topologically